 We started by accepting mostly diamond engagement rings, but we now accept all types of rings.
 Our donated rings have many types of precious gemstones, and are sometimes simply a gold or silver band.
 We have received ring donations from five countries and across eight states!

-Next, donations go to D&H Jewelers in San Francisco, California, where they get appraised.
-Depending on the style and quality of the ring, it will either get melted down and recreated, or sold as-is in store.
+Next, donations go to our partner jewellers, where they get appraised.
+Depending on the style and quality of the ring, it will either get melted down and recreated, or sold as-is.
 The Ring Project receives the wholesale value of the gold band immediately, and once the diamond has been re-set and sold under its new certification, we receive the wholesale value of the gem.

 We actively recruit applications year round from women in the Democratic Republic of Congo hoping to pursue higher education in law or medicine.
 Most of our applicants come from very difficult circumstances and have overcome enormous hurdles to graduate high school and qualify for these programs.
 Each September, we select and award a cohort of scholarship recipients to attend universities throughout North and South Kivu.
 You can check out our current cohort of recipients here.